johnbohunt/Filter.Regeneration/John/README.md

 What you should see on the RGA:
 ![RGA Looks Like](https://github.com/johnbohunt/Filter.Regeneration/blob/main/John/images/rga%20regen%202.png?raw=true)

 ##### Temperature
-_!We're expecting a temperature spike when adding the Hydrogen/Argon mixture.
-It's likely this will need to be balanced as well._
-The temperature needs to be at least 175&deg;C and shouldn't exceed 225&deg;C. Note that spikes as high as 300&deg;C are okay as long as the temperature is maintained below 225&deg;C. Refer to the Copper Catalyst reduction guidline [here](https://github.com/johnbohunt/Filter.Regeneration/blob/8888a869bf07075ab53d143642b467c4da9cf445/Alfredo/Filter.Guidelines/Reduction%20Guidelines%20for%20Copper%20Catalysts.pdf) for more details.
+The temperature needs to be at least 175&deg;C and shouldn't exceed 225&deg;C. Note that spikes as high as 300&deg;C are okay as long as the temperature is maintained below 225&deg;C.
+What do we do if this is out of spec?
+-
 #### Waiting Game
 Now we will let the filter regeneration happen!
 We will want to monitor this closely over the first 2-3 hours and then less frequently later